Cruzh3r2107/RTOS_application_for_wearable_device/README.md

-# Firmware Implementation for PPG and IMU Sensors Using FreeRTOS
+# Firmware Implementation for PPG and IMU Sensors Using zephyr RTOS

 ## Overview
 This project implements firmware using zephyr RTOS to integrate PPG and IMU sensors.
 The firmware is designed to periodically sample data, store session-based data in flash storage, and communicate with a mobile phone via BLE.